 - Select a cell where you want to keep the sorted dataset.
 Here, we selected the G5 cell in this case and typed the following formula.

-Here, B5:E17 is the base data range, the number ‘4’ indicates the column number of the selected data range which in this case is the Sales column and the values in this column will be sorted with rearranging the corresponding data.
+Here, B5:E17 is the base data range, the number ‘4’ indicates the column number of the selected data range which in this case is the Sales column and the values in this column will be sorted by rearranging the corresponding data.
 As we are sorting in ascending order, we set the [sort_order] argument to 1.
 We are sorting the data through rows, so we set False for the [by_col] argument.

 Let’s convert the dataset to a table.
 For this reason, you need to select the data range (B4:E17 for this case), press Ctrl + T and click OK.
 This step is not shown here.